 - Provide incoming first-year and transfer students with a network of community and support, with guidance from an upperlevel engineering student

 - Facilitate personal, career, and professional development

-All first year and new external transfer students will be assigned a mentor and grouped separately to ensure that the unique needs of each group are addressed.
-Additional information on this program is provided during the student’s orientation program.
-New students studying engineering are invited to participate in the WIE Peer Mentoring Program during the fall 2019 semester by completing this form: https://go.umd.edu/
+All incoming first-year and new external transfer students who join the program will be assigned a peer mentor along with other new students (typically of the same major).
+New students studying engineering are invited to participate in the WIE Peer Mentoring Program during the fall or spring semesters by completing the WIE Peer Mentoring Program signup form.

 Become a Mentor Coordinator

-Mentor Coordinators are in charge of coordinating a group of SEEDS peer mentors.
-This includes meeting with Peer Mentors once every two weeks, ensure mentors turn in forms and are meeting with mentees and helping with event planning and execution.
-You must have previously served as a Peer Mentor in order to qualify for the Mentor Coordinator position.
+Mentor Coordinators are in charge of coordinating a group of peer mentors.
+This includes meeting/communicating with Peer Mentors once every two weeks, ensuring mentors turn in forms and are meeting with mentees, and helping with event planning and execution.

 The application process for fall 2021 Mentor Coordinators has closed.